-We’ve been selected as the PR agency for Contractors for Justice (C4J), the claims firm that has today stated that it is to gather up to 2500 Purplebricks agents and territory owners together in a Group Litigation Order (GLO) that seeks to conclude that they were, in fact, fully fledged employees rather than self-employed.
+We’ve been selected as the Property PR agency for Contractors for Justice (C4J), the claims firm that has today stated that it is to gather up to 2500 Purplebricks agents and territory owners together in a Group Litigation Order (GLO) that seeks to conclude that they were, in fact, fully fledged employees rather than self-employed.

 Since inception, Purplebricks, YOPA etc have hired agents on a self-employed basis which saves the company from various employer contributions.
 These include employer national insurance, statutory pension contributions, maternity/paternity pay and so on.